ampmonteiro/es2015-native-module-loader/README.md

 One branch using module Pattern (old way / oldCalc) without module loader

-second branch using module loader and with simple functions
+second branch using module loader browser and with simple functions

 third branch using modele load and Class way (using es2015 Class syntax sugar)